 Buttery, delicate chocolate chip scones infused with blood orange zest and drizzled with a beautiful blood orange glaze.
+These scones are the best combo of rich, sweet, and citrusy.

 Did January and February even happen, I’m so confused?
 One day, I was decorating my Christmas tree, and next thing I know, it’s February and my Christmas tree is still up.
 Oops.
 At least I got that taken care of, it was getting embarrassing.
 Anyways, it’s starting to become that weather where I need a sweater and my heater when I’m on my way to work in the morning but by the time I leave, I’m blasting the air conditioner in my face.
 This means that blood orange season is almost over, so let’s take advantage while we still can, starting with these blood orange chocolate chip scones!